Real Name | Michael Howard Finley |

 Boston Celtics (2010)

 On March 4, 2010, Finley reached a verbal agreement with the Boston Celtics to join the team for the remainder of the 2009–10 season.[14]
 He signed with the Celtics on March 6, 2010.[15]
-The Celtics would reach the 2010 NBA Finals, but would lose to the defending champion Los Angeles Lakers in seven games.
+The Celtics reached the 2010 NBA Finals, but lost to the defending champion Los Angeles Lakers in seven games.
 At the end of the season, Finley announced he would retire.

 Personal life